BussemakerLab/TranscriptionFactorActivityReporters/README.md

-# TP53 Reporter Optimization
+# Trancription Factor Activity Reporters
-This repository contains the code used to design and optimize the reporters in Trauernicht M, et al. (2023) Optimisation of TP53 reporters by systematic dissection of synthetic TP53 response elements.
-Nucleic Acids Research 51(18):9690-9702 (https://academic.oup.com/nar/article/51/18/9690/7256891).
+This repository contains the code used to design and optimize the transcription factor activity reporters in the following studies:
+* Trauernicht M, et al. (2023) Optimisation of TP53 reporters by systematic dissection of synthetic TP53 response elements.
+Nucleic Acids Research 51(18):9690-9702 (https://academic.oup.com/nar/article/51/18/9690/7256891)
+* Trauernicht M, et al. Optimized reporters for multiplexed detection of transcription factor activity (submitted)

 ## Contents
 * `p53_GR_initial_predictions.R` Uses the RapidScore library and the associated sequence optimization code to build a set of sequences with varying affinity and number of mutations